 So, now that we have explored three (3) of the major benefits of performing HIIT, is this a programme you would incorporate into your workout sessions, if not yet?
 If you already perform HIIT regularly, what’s your routine like?
 Share it nuh!

-- Bar-Or O, Dotan R, Inbar O. A 30 seconds all out ergometric test: its reliability and validity for anaerobic capacity.
+- Bar-Or O, Dotan R, Inbar O. A 30-second all-out ergometric test: its reliability and validity for anaerobic capacity.
 Israel Journal of Medical Science 1977;113:226–30.

 - Boutcher SH.
 High-intensity intermittent exercise and fat loss.
 J Obes 2011;2011:868305.